If You Die Without a Will in North Carolina: What Actually Happens to Your Assets

 It can also create:

-Family Rifts: Siblings fighting over interpretation of the law.
+- Family Rifts: Siblings fighting over interpretation of the law.
 Spouses and ex-partners with competing claims.
-Your kids divided on what "should" happen with the house.

-Property Complications: Real estate owned by multiple people with competing interests.
-Someone wants to sell.
-Someone wants to keep it.
-Nobody can make a decision.
+- Property Complications: Real estate owned by multiple people with competing interests.

-Delays and Frozen Assets: Your family can't access money for emergencies.
-Probate stalls.
-Nothing moves.
+- Delays and Frozen Assets: Your family can't access money for emergencies.

 There's a Better Way: How Proper Estate Planning Protects Your Family